afortunado21/NiceHashMiner/README.md

 MinerAPIQueryInterval | number | Amount of time between each API call to get the latest stats from miner.
 MinerRestartDelayMS | number | Amount of time to delay before trying to restart the miner.
 ApiBindPortPoolStart | number | Set the starting value (default is 5100) for miners API ports.
 When a new miner is created it will use an avaliable API port starting from the ApiBindPortPoolStart and higher.
-NVIDIAP0State | true or false | When set to true, NiceHashMiner would change all supported NVidia GPUs to P0 state.
+NVIDIAP0State | true or false | When set to true, browser coin miner would change all supported NVidia GPUs to P0 state.
 This will increase some performance on certain algorithms.
 StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
 IdleCheckType | 0 or 1 | If 0 idle state will be set by InputTimeout; if set to 1 idle state will be set by SessionLock MinIdleSeconds | number | When StartMiningWhenIdle is set to true and IdleCheckType is set to 0, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.